2105986/CS220AU-DP-2022/index.md

 This is my VR Map and it shows my digital identity from resident, visitor,institutional and personal and this represents what i either go on or do from home or what i do in my personal home. and from the vr map while i am at university i usually only use moodle and google services such as word, powerpoint etc while im studying and i rarely use them while im at home.
 My visitor side to my Vr map twitch, google and email services and with these i usually only visit them if i need to search somehting or to check a quick email so i dont stay on these for a long time.
 My personal part is my snapchat, instagram, twitter, facebook, xbox and tv streaming services and these are the apps and programms i use while im back at home and not necessarily at uni or my work place.
 To measure my own progress, I filled in the table below using the above marking rubric.

+# Linking digital identities to A.I.
+As explained in the previous sections im now going to try to explain why A.I. links with digital identities and the way i believe that they do is that everyone online has there own digital identity and they create other identitys by creating accounts on other sites and by making a new website.
+Those are digital identites made by us and how A.I. is linked is